Update July 16, 2019: Tree removal is beginning on the site today. For your safety, please observe closed areas and obey

 This report was completed by the Town’s consultant BGC, and was presented to Council on January 22, 2019.
 This is the

 Steep creek hazard reports are reviewed by Dr. Michael Church, Professor Emeritus, University of British Columbia.
 Steep creek risk reports are reviewed by Dr. Norbert Morgenstern, Professor Emeritus, University of Alberta.
 Our reviewers are leading experts in their respective fields and have helped guide Canmore’s Steep Creek Hazard Mitigation Program since 2013.
 An in-depth review process by leading independent experts provides assurance of the consistency and quality of the work of our consultants.

 A berm is proposed to be built to protect against steep creek hazards.
 What are the details of the berm, and are any approvals required?

 The steep creek hazard report for Stones Canyon Creek recommended mitigation be built to protect both new and existing development in Peaks of Grassi.
 The proposal is that a 1m high berm/wall be constructed within the Government Road Allowance which is under the control of the Town of Canmore.
-The final location and design of the berm/wall would be determined during the subdivision process if the land use bylaw amendment is approved.
+The final location and design of the berm/wall would be determined during the subdivision process.